rtfoley/pongboard/README.md

 - [x] opponents list and record against each

 UI Facelift
-- [ ] display rank for each player on their page, and in the player tables
+- [x] display rank for each player on their page, and in the player tables
-- [ ] icons (font awesome?)
+- [x] icons (font awesome?)
-- [ ] game/ player list pagination
 - [ ] mobile support

 General Improvements